 Dense breasts are “normal.”
 In fact, 40% of women over age 40 have dense breasts.
 But dense breast tissue can hide cancer on a mammogram and can reduce the effectiveness of mammography screening.
 So a “normal,” “negative,” or “benign” mammogram result does not reliably exclude cancer in women with dense breasts.
 This is why, sometimes, a woman with dense breasts may have cancer detected soon after a “normal,” “negative,” or “benign” mammogram.
 This is known as an “interval cancer.”
 To find cancer in a woman with dense breasts, additional screening should be considered.
-See flow chart: Who Needs More Screening? (or, in Europe, European Screening Decision Support Tool).
+See European Screening Decision Support Tool (or, in the U.S.: Flow Chart: Who Needs More Screening?).

 14. A patient recently had a “normal” mammogram and has extremely dense breasts.
 She now feels a lump.
 What should you recommend?